gitkraken/gitkraken-client-docs/gitkraken-client/git-lfs.md

 ### Why is LFS STILL not showing up?

-If LFS is still not appearing as an option in GitKraken Client preferences menu, you may need to add it to your `Path` variable.
+If LFS is still not appearing as an option in GitKraken Desktop preferences menu, you may need to add it to your `Path` variable.
 This can happen if git or git LFS is not installed in the default directory.
 You should [Verify Git and LFS Versions](/gitkraken-client/git-lfs/#verify-git-and-lfs-versions).

-### SSH Keys in GitKraken Client and the CLI
+### SSH Keys in GitKraken Desktop and the CLI
-Unlike most features in GitKraken Client, the LFS feature does require git for the CLI as well as LFS.
-This means that if you are trying to use SSH, your key will need to be configured in your GitKraken Client and for the CLI.
+Unlike most features in GitKraken Desktop, the LFS feature does require git for the CLI as well as LFS.
+This means that if you are trying to use SSH, your key will need to be configured in your GitKraken Desktop and for the CLI.

-You can automatically generate an SSH Key in GitKraken Client in <kbd><strong>Preferences > SSH</strong></kbd> and save wherever you want locally, or the key will be  in your `~\\.gitkraken\\profiles` folder if you generate from a specific integration.
+You can automatically generate an SSH Key in GitKraken Desktop in <kbd><strong>Preferences > SSH</strong></kbd> and save wherever you want locally, or the key will be  in your `~\\.gitkraken\\profiles` folder if you generate from a specific integration.

-You can also use the SSH Agent option to setup and manage your keys, and then tell GitKraken Client to use your agent.
+You can also use the SSH Agent option to setup and manage your keys, and then tell GitKraken Desktop to use your agent.
 [Adding an SSH Key to an SSH Agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) by GitHub

 ### Using LFS installed using Homebrew on macOS